Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Results

 \subsubsection{Summary}

-To summarize, increasing PRF depth tends to enhance the effectiveness of vector-based models over shallow metrics (RR, nDCG@\{1,3\}) for reranking, and deep metrics (R@1000, nDCG@10 and MAP) for retrieval.
-On the other hand, PRF depth impacts the effectiveness of text-based reranking models negatively.
+To summarize, increasing PRF depth tends to enhance the effectiveness of hybrid models over shallow metrics (RR, nDCG@\{1,3\}) for reranking, and deep metrics (R@1000, nDCG@10 and MAP) for retrieval.
+On the other hand, PRF depth negatively impacts the effectiveness of text-based reranking models.
+Vector-based PRF with BERT reranker does not seem to improve the metrics significantly except MAP, across datasets and PRF depths.